Pennsylvania court strikes down state's mail-in voting law | Politics

 Pennsylvania court strikes down state's mail-in voting law

-Democrats actively used the method of voting in 2020, helping President Joe Biden win the state over Donald Trump by some 80,000 votes.
-Commonwealth Court President Judge Mary Hannah Leavitt said that while she believed Pennsylvanians would support eliminating the in-person voting requirement, a constitutional amendment, rather than legislation, was the appropriate first step.
+That puts its implementation on hold while the Pennsylvania Supreme Court weighs the matter.
+Three Republican judges agreed with the GOP who had challenged the law, Act 77, saying the state's constitution required people to vote in person unless they had a specific excuse, such as having a disability or being away from home on Election Day.
+Two Democratic judges dissented.

-A Pennsylvania court sided with Republican lawmakers in striking down a law on Friday that eliminated barriers to voting by mail, raising doubts over ballot access in the battleground state ahead of important election contests this year.
-The administration of Democratic Governor Tom Wolf indicated it would immediately appeal the ruling.
-That could put the decision on hold while it is under consideration at the Pennsylvania Supreme Court.
+A Pennsylvania court sided with Republicans in striking down a law on Friday that eliminated barriers to voting by mail, raising doubts over ballot access in the battleground state ahead of important election contests this year.
+The administration of Democratic Governor Tom Wolf immediately appealed the ruling, which deemed the law unconstitutional.
+That puts its implementation on hold while the Pennsylvania Supreme Court weighs the matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)